 Commissioned by The University of Chicago for the Commemoration of the 75th Anniversary of Chicago Pile-1

-First performance by Jessica Aszodi, Soprano, and Chicago Symphony Orchestra Musicians: Yuan-Qing Yu and Ni Mei, Violins; WeiJing Wang, Viola; and Ken Olsen, Cello on December 1, 2017 in the Logan Center for the Arts
+First performance by Jessica Aszodi, Soprano, and Chicago Symphony Orchestra Musicians: Yuan-Qing Yu and Ni Mei, Violins; WeiJing Wang, Viola; and Ken Olsen, Cello on December 1, 2017 in a private conference-style event in Mandel Hall.

 The World Premiere of the chamber orchestra version of PLEA FOR PEACE for flute, oboe, trumpet and string orchestra, was given by Gerard Schwarz, conducting the Eastern Music Festival Orchestra in Greensboro, NC. on 30 June, 2018